cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 ---

-For the last year I have opportunity to work quite a lot with `Component Tests` for microservices build with ASP.NET Core.
-The vocabulary related to testing is very vague and terms like `Unit`, `Component` and `Integration` tests can be interpreted differently based on the context so let me explain first what I mean by `Component Tests`.
-It's a kind of tests that treat your whole services as a black box.
+For the last year, I have opportunity to work quite a lot with `Component Tests` for microservices build with ASP.NET Core.
+The vocabulary related to testing is very vague and terms like `Unit`, `Component`, and `Integration` tests can be interpreted differently based on the context so let me explain first what I mean by `Component Tests`.
+It's a kind of test that treats your whole service as a black box.
 You can communicate with your system during the tests only through the publicly available interfaces (REST API, GRPC, Messaging, etc.).
-You are also not allowed to mock anything beside the external dependencies.
-Those external dependencies can be mock by replacing the real component with a in-memory counterparts inside the `DI container`, however the preferred approach is to keep the communication through the actual interfaces and use mocking components that can operate outside the service runtime boundaries (for example for REST dependencies you can use [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net)).
-Thanks to the limited application of mocks you have more freedom during the refactors as well as you gain a higher level of confidence during the deployments.
-Beside those technicalities there's one more important thing about the Component tests that I really would like to emphasis here.
+You are also not allowed to mock anything besides the external dependencies.
+Those external dependencies can be mock by replacing the real component with an in-memory counterpart inside the `DI container`, however, the preferred approach is to keep the communication through the actual interfaces and use mocking components that can operate outside the service runtime boundaries (for example for REST dependencies you can use [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net)).
+Thanks to the limited application of mocks you have more freedom during the refactorings as well as you gain a higher level of confidence during the deployments.
+Besides those technicalities, there's one more important thing about the Component tests that I really would like to emphasize here.
 Scenarios for Component Test should be written from the business perspective, they should express the business expectations and confirm that those expectations are met.
 They should represent realistic and valid business use cases.
-Scenarios of Component Tests are quite often more complex that the unit test scenarios so it's very import to keep the test script concise, clear, and readable.
-Approaches like [driver patter](https://github.com/grzesiek-galezowski/driver-pattern-demo/tree/main/DriverInFunctionalHttpApiTests) can definitely help with that, but from my experience, no matter how clear and expressive your test helpers are, your might have problem with understanding test script when you get back to it after a while.
+Scenarios of Component Tests are quite often more complex than the unit test scenarios so it's very important to keep the test script concise, clear, and readable.
+Approaches like [driver patter](https://github.com/grzesiek-galezowski/driver-pattern-demo/tree/main/DriverInFunctionalHttpApiTests) can definitely help with that, but from my experience, no matter how clear and expressive your test helpers are, your might have a problem with understanding the test script when you get back to it after a while.

 ## Complex scenarios
-In the "classical unit tests" quite often developers use `Arrange/Act/Assert` or `Given/When/Then` comments to annotate main parts of the test method script.
-It's quite good practice that improves the readability of the tests and helps the developers that are new to project (even for the authors themselves after a given period of time) to figure out what's going on.
+In the "classical unit tests" quite often developers use `Arrange/Act/Assert` or `Given/When/Then` comments to annotate the main parts of the test method script.
+It's quite good practice that improves the readability of the tests and helps the developers that are new to the project (even for the authors themselves after a given period) to figure out what's going on.
 However, the test case scenarios in component tests tend to be more complex.
 The `Arrange` section could be more robust as there is a need to prepare more prerequisites and there might be more than one pair of `Act` and `Assert` sections.
-With such complexity those simple notations don't fit anymore.
+With such complexity, those simple notations don't fit anymore.

-Let's take a look on a test case scenario for system responsible for purchasing software licenses:
+Let's take a look at a test case scenario for a system responsible for purchasing software licenses:

 ```cs
 [Test]